patricklafrance/wmfnext-shell/README.md

 };
 ```

-> The `wmfnext-shared` will be created later in this section.
+> The `wmfnext-shared` package will be created later in this section.

-👉 Then, add a login page to the host application and use the newly created `sessionManager` instance to store the session object once a user is authenticated.
+👉 Then, add a login page to the host application and use the newly created `sessionManager` instance to store the session object once a user is authenticated:

 ```tsx
 // host - Login.tsx